IBM/dbb/Pipeline/PackageBuildOutputs/README.md

 - Extracts information about the build outputs from the Dependency Based Build (DBB) `BuildReport.json`.
 The script is able to take a single DBB build report or multiple build reports to build a cumulative package across multiple incremental builds.
 - Copies outputs to a temporary directory on Unix System Services and creates a tar file based on the temporary directory.

+The support for zFS files in the packaging process is performed through the use of an USS_RECORD type record in the DBB BuildReport.

 ## Package Build Outputs Process - High-level Processing Flow

 This section provides a more detailed explanation of how the PackageBuildOutputs script works and what it does.